leojim/kendo-angular-component-base/README.md

 ## Structure

 - The `src` directory contains the component source code.
-All files should be have the `.ts` extensions so that the build scripts may pick them.
+All files should have the `.ts` extensions so that the build scripts may pick them.
 - The `src/main.ts` file should import and re-export all public components of the package.
 It is used for the `build-cdn` task.
 It is also the main entry point for the NPM package (as specified by the `package.json`).
 The `build-npm-package` transpiles it to `dist/npm/js/main.js`;
 - The `src/kendo-component.ts` file is the actual sample component implementation.
 - The `src/util.ts` is an optional example of an additional file - you may remove it if unnecessary.